 May 7, 2020

-NAPSG Foundation recently joined forces with the National States Geographic Information Council (NSGIC) and the Urban Regional Information Systems Association (URISA) to establish the National Pandemic GIS Task Force.
-The purpose of the Task Force is to develop a nationwide strategy and plan for unifying data, technology, and information sharing across the local, state, and Federal levels – to increase pandemic preparedness and unity of effort during response and recovery.
+NAPSG Foundation recently joined forces with the National States Geographic Information Council (NSGIC) and the Urban Regional Information Systems Association (URISA) to establish the National Pandemic GIS & Informatics Task Force.
+The purpose of the task force is to develop a nationwide strategy and plan for unifying data, technology, and information sharing across the local, state, and Federal levels – to increase pandemic preparedness and unity of effort during response and recovery.

-June 15 Update: The Strategy & Action Plan for the National Pandemic GIS Task Force is now available.
+June 2020 Update: The Strategy & Action Plan for the National Pandemic GIS & Informatics Task Force is now available.
 Access the action plan here!